Submission deadline: Monday 18 February 2019

 Click here for a list of suggested workshop topics.

-2. Workshops should be designed using adult learning principles and be interactive to maximize participant learning.
+2. Workshops should be designed using adult learning principles and be interactive to maximise participant learning.

 3. Workshops can be designed for those who are new to evaluation or for more advanced practitioners.
 Presenters should make clear which level of expertise the workshop is aimed towards.